ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/system-properties.md

+System Properties
 ---

-title: "System Properties"
-weight: 80
-description: "This section describes the design decisions associated with system properties on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with system properties on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 The System Properties window can be customised in several ways.
 Within the System Properties window, the Manufacturer and Model values can be displayed.
 Support information can also be populated which includes: